Ambient Blue

 Ambient Blue is the debut release and first EP by the American electronica band, Swimming With Dolphins.
 It was released on September 2, 2008.

 It is the first and only release with Adam Young, before shortly leaving the band after its release as Owl City's popularity began to increase.

 Background

 The EP was produced by Adam Young.
 The song "Silhouettes", from the album, features guest vocals from Breanne Düren.
-In addition to the main release, the band also put out a cover version of Tracy Chapman's "Fast Car" as B-sides single to the EP.
+In addition to the main release, the band also put out a cover version of Tracy Chapman's "Fast Car" as B-side single to the EP.

 In September 2013, Tofte did an interview with Chris Herlihy's weekly syndicated radio show and talked about the band in general, which included a look back at the EP, where he revealed the EP was recorded in Young's parents basement.

 Critical reception

 Ambient Blue was met with generally positive reviews from music critics.
 AbsolutePunk stated, "It's obvious they have the ear for lyrical strength, great vocal application, and strong production."
 Ben Cardenas of Jesus Freak Hideout called the EP, "inventive, catchy, and lengthy."
 He described the song "Everything's A Miracle" as "a fun dance song" and stated that the track is the highlight of the album.
 However, he criticized the track "Sunset 1989" for its sloppy, awkward chorus and called the song, "the weakest link on the album."

 Despite having no chart success, the EP managed to sell over 9,000 copies on iTunes.